 Kheng.info also has a reading tool that automatically segments Khmer text and annotates each word with audio and dictionary definitions.

-Searching in English matches against definitions from the Headley Khmer-to-English dictionaries and against lemmas from the Babiloo open source English-to-Khmer dictionary, whereas searching in Khmer returns all entries for a particular lemma, as well as definitions for any stems contained in that lemma or compounds formed from it.
+Searching in English matches against definitions from the Headley Khmer-to-English dictionaries and against lemmas from the Babiloo open source English-to-Khmer dictionary, and searching in Khmer returns all entries for a lemma, as well as definitions for any stems contained in that lemma or compounds formed from it.

-Regular expressions can be used on Khmer and IPA searches, but must also be activated on the search page.
+Regular expressions can be used on Khmer and IPA searches, but need to be activated on the search page.

 Khmer is typically written without word dividers, unlike English.
 So, it is often helpful for beginners to automate this process of text segmentation.